-Benadryl often helps prevent vomiting, queasiness and other issues caused by movement in a car or plane.
+Benadryl often helps prevent vomiting, queasiness, and other issues caused by movement in a car or plane.

 Does Benadryl Have Side Effects?

-It can.
+As with other medications, Benadryl can cause side effects in both people and dogs.
 For the most part, side effects are mild and temporary.
 They’re also typically similar to side effects experienced by people.
 Common side effects include:

 Along with drowsiness, another related symptom is drooling.
 While excessive drooling can look alarming, it usually goes away after a few hours.

-As with drowsiness, excitability is often temporary.
+As with drowsiness, this excitability is often temporary.
 However, you’ll want to make sure the dog doesn’t put himself at risk for any movement injuries like a twisted ankle.
 Also, make sure his heart rate or breathing doesn’t become too rapid.